Benefits of Engaging Children with Nature

 Water play settings

-create multi-sensory opportunities for play.
+create multi-sensory play opportunities.
 Water features allow children to interact with diverse objects, manipulate water flow with movable stones, pour with containers, splash, paint with water, and more.
-The primary methods of providing water play include elevated water tables (Figure 11) or in-ground, hard-surfaced streams.
+Primary methods of providing water play include elevated water tables (lower) or in-ground, hard-surfaced streams.